ZonghaoLi777/githubTrending/README.md

 ## C#

+* 【2025-05-22】[clawsoftware / clawPDF](https://github.com/clawsoftware/clawPDF) - Open Source Virtual (Network) Printer for Windows that allows you to create PDFs, OCR text, and print images, with advanced features usually available only in enterprise solutions.
 * 【2025-05-15】[dotnet / dotnet](https://github.com/dotnet/dotnet) - Home of .NET's Virtual Monolithic Repository which includes all the code needed to build the .NET SDK.
 * 【2025-05-13】[GhostPack / SharpDPAPI](https://github.com/GhostPack/SharpDPAPI) - SharpDPAPI is a C# port of some Mimikatz DPAPI functionality.
 * 【2025-05-08】[kurrent-io / KurrentDB](https://github.com/kurrent-io/KurrentDB) - EventStoreDB, the event-native database.
 Designed for Event Sourcing, Event-Driven, and Microservices architectures